Chalcogenide: Dichalcogenides

-MoS_{2}, the most common metal dichalcogenide, adopts a layered structure.
+MoS2, the most common metal dichalcogenide, adopts a layered structure.

-Metal dichalcogenides have the formula ME_{2}, where M = a transition metal and E = S, Se, Te.
+Metal dichalcogenides have the formula ME2, where M = a transition metal and E = S, Se, Te.
 The most important members are the sulfides.
 They are always dark diamagnetic solids, insoluble in all solvents, and exhibit semiconducting properties.
 Some are superconductors.

-In terms of their electronic structures, these compounds are usually viewed as derivatives of M^{4+}, where M^{4+} = Ti^{4+} (d^{0} configuration), V^{4+} (d^{1} configuration), Mo^{4+} (d^{2} configuration).
+In terms of their electronic structures, these compounds are usually viewed as derivatives of M(4+), where M(4+) = Ti(4+) (d^{0} configuration), V(4+) (d^{1} configuration), Mo(4+) (d^{2} configuration).
 Titanium disulfide was investigated in prototype cathodes for secondary batteries, exploiting its ability to reversibly undergo intercalation by lithium.
 Molybdenum disulfide is the subject of thousands of articles and the main ore of molybdenum, termed molybdenite.
 It is used as a solid lubricant and catalyst for hydrodesulfurization.
-The corresponding diselenides and even ditellurides are known, e.g., TiSe_{2}, MoSe_{2}, and WSe_{2}.
+The corresponding diselenides and even ditellurides are known, e.g., link=Titanium diselenide|TiSe2, link=Molybdenum diselenide|MoSe2, and link=Tungsten diselenide|WSe2.

 Transition metals

 Transition metal dichalcogenides typically adopt either cadmium diiodide or molybdenum disulfide structures.
-In the CdI_{2} motif, the metals exhibit octahedral structures.
-In the MoS_{2} motif, which is not observed for dihalides, the metals exhibit trigonal prismatic structures.
+In the CdI2 motif, the metals exhibit octahedral structures.
+In the MoS2 motif, which is not observed for dihalides, the metals exhibit trigonal prismatic structures.
 The strong bonding between the metal and chalcogenide ligands, contrasts with the weak chalcogenide—chalcogenide bonding between the layers.
 Owing to these contrasting bond strengths, these materials engage in intercalation by alkali metals.
 The intercalation process is accompanied by charge transfer, reducing the M(IV) centers to M(III).
 The attraction between electrons and holes in 2D tungsten diselenide is 100s of times stronger than in a typical 3D semiconductor.

 Pyrite and related disulfides

-In contrast to classical metal dichalcogenides, iron pyrite, a common mineral, is usually described as consisting of Fe^{2+} and the persulfido anion S_{2}^{2−}.
+In contrast to classical metal dichalcogenides, iron pyrite, a common mineral, is usually described as consisting of Fe(2+) and the persulfido anion S_{2}(2−).
 The sulfur atoms within the persulfido dianion are bound together via a short S-S bond.
 "Late" transition metal disulfides (Mn, Fe, Co, Ni) almost always adopt the pyrite or the related marcasite motif, in contrast to early metals (V, Ti, Mo, W) which adopt 4+ oxidation state with two chalcogenide dianions.

 Tri- and tetrachalcogenides

 Several metals, mainly for the early metals (Ti, V, Cr, Mn groups) also form trichalcogenides.
-These materials are usually described as M^{4+}(E_{2}^{2−})(E^{2−}) (where E = S, Se, Te).
+These materials are usually described as M(4+)(E_{2}(2−))(E(2−)) (where E = S, Se, Te).
 A well known example is niobium triselenide.
-Amorphous MoS_{3} is produced by treatment of tetrathiomolybdate with acid:
+Amorphous MoS3 is produced by treatment of tetrathiomolybdate with acid: